wp-plugins/the-welcomizer/readme.txt

 To uninstall:

-1. Go to plugin page, click `Admin` button, click `Other settings`, check the option `Delete all when disabling the plugin`, click `Save`.
+1. Go to plugin page, click `Admin` button, click `Other settings`, check the option **Delete all when disabling the plugin**, click `Save`.
-2. Go to `Installed plugins` page in WordPress admin.
-Find the plugin `The Welcomizer` in the list and click `Deactivate`.
+2. Deactivate the plugin through the Plugins menu in WordPress..

 Enjoy!